'You can't use up creativity. The more you use, the more you have.'

 *Please note that we are currently in the process of reviewing and updating our curriculum progression documents - finalised versions will appear soon.*

-Children are introduced to a wide variety of genres and learn how they fit in to the history of music.
-Pupils are taught the basics of staff notation and also learn about music theory.
-Pupils sing every week and are encouraged to learn many of the songs from memory.
-Simple harmonies are taught using warm up songs.
-All pupils in Years 3 and 4 are given the opportunity to learn an instrument in school via a visiting music teacher and there are opportunities to perform throughout the year in a range of settings.
+All pupils in Years 3, 4 and 5 are also given the opportunity to learn an instrument (trumpets) in school via a visiting music teacher and there are opportunities to perform throughout the year in a range of settings.

 At Princes Risborough Primary School, enjoyment of music is paramount.
 We believe that music promotes self-confidence, aids wellbeing and creates a sense of achievement for all pupils.
 Our pupils enjoy composing, performing, singing and listening to a wide range of music.